GrejSegura/datasciencecoursera/Assignments_Quizzes/Getting_and_Cleaning_Data/Week 4/CodeBook.md

 # tidy_data description

+The data contains 180 rows and 68 columns.

 ## Variable description.

 1. "Activity"
 This determines the type of activity a subject perfomed.
-Each subject performed six activities on the waist.
+Each subject performed six activities while wearing a smartphone on the waist.
 Activity has 6 levels of factors labelled as follows:
 - 1. WALKING
 - 2. WALKING_UPSTAIRS